 As in much of America, black people arrived in Nashville chained.
 Slaves were stripped of their history, culture, and heritage and were forced to expand economies through forced labor.
 In Nashville, both slaves and free black people were present from the start, and the system of slavery continued to grow following demand.
 But, until recently, most accounts about early American history as it relates to black life and culture have remained a side note and not at the forefront of history.
 The United Street Tours team is proud to announce that from dedicated research, we have uncovered fascinating educational stories about the black experience in Nashville.
-We are eager to share with you the names and stories of those first Nashville African Americans on the Black History Tour of Nashville.
+We are eager to share with you the names and stories of those first Nashville African Americans on the Black History Walking Tour of Nashville.

-NASHVILLE BLACK HISTORY AND THE CIVIL WAR
+THE CIVIL WAR in nashville

 In 1862, the Union’s Army encircled Nashville’s black churches, arrested black men and women, and took them to the construction site with tools.
 By the project’s end, the army owed black people and some “loyal slave owners” over $86,000 in wages.